Zoological Education Centre Taking Shape

 For Designcubed architects Stephen Blowers and Rob Starnes the project brings with it many extra challenges - designing an environment for wild animals as well as the staff and students means mitigating risks posed by handling and issues of bio-security to avoid cross-contamination.

 “The new Zoological Education Centre has been designed with strong biosecurity segregation whilst housing a wide range of species.
 The centre has the potential to provide class leading enclosures including a pioneering tropical biosphere with lightweight ETFE roof, allowing for learners of all disciplines to study natural sciences.
-We have been delighted to develop the centre in close collaboration and with the support of ZSL, Carl and his team, to allow for quality training to industry standards.
 The new centre will allow opportunities to gain more standing within the educational community for higher education and authoritative bodies.”

 As the construction crews start work on preparing the site, Rob and Stephen are adding the finishing touches to design features in conjunction with Carl and his team.
 Between now and the opening of the new centre to students in September 2019, the animals from the existing units will have to be moved and settled in to their new home.